ksauby/ncei-archiving-cookbook/_docs/faq.md

 #### What do you recommend for file naming conventions?

-NCEI's[Data Submissions Format Guidance](https://www.ncei.noaa.gov/archive#v-pills-preferred) and [Archiving Guidelines](https://www.ncei.noaa.gov/archive/atrac/guidelines.html) web pages provides advice on file naming.
+NCEI's [Data Submissions Format Guidance](https://www.ncei.noaa.gov/archive#v-pills-preferred) and [Archiving Guidelines](https://www.ncei.noaa.gov/archive/atrac/guidelines.html) web pages provides advice on file naming.
 For example, the following pattern used to construct file names would be acceptable:

 <organization><platform><start date>-<end date>.nc, where